torchbox/k8s-ts-ingress/README.md

 To prevent accidental misconfiguration, the default value is `all`.

-Note: the IP list is implementation as a simple linked list, rather than a more efficient data structure such as a radix tree.
+Note: the IP list is implemented as a simple linked list, rather than a more efficient data structure such as a radix tree.
 This means that the lookup time, and consequently the overall request time, will increase linearly as the number of entries in the list increases.